SJV-S/OpenCelerator/README.md

 #### Mac

-To install on Mac, run one of these commands in the Terminal.
+Run one of these commands in the Terminal.
 Simply paste the command and press enter.

 _Apple Silicon_
 ```